 When playing something like Alias, and you get a word to explain that says “thinking”, what’s the first thing you do?

-You stroke the beard, like thousands of great thinking men have done thorough history.
+You stroke the beard, like thousands of great thinking men have done through history.

 12. Beards Signal Authority and Trust